davec/openbrewcomp/README.markdown

   and state/province.
 + Customization of the entire system since you have the source code.
-If there are any elements that are not necessary for your competition, for example you don’t bother with having judges pre-register, those elements can be easily removed.
+If there are any elements that are not necessary for your competition, for example you don&rsquo;t bother with having judges pre-register, those elements can be easily removed.

 OpenBrewComp does not currently have the ability for users to pay their entry fees online via PayPal or another credit card processor.
-Such functionality was not a requirement of the original competitions, but there are known no technical reasons it could not be added.
+Such functionality was not a requirement of the original competitions, but there are no known technical reasons it could not be added.
 If you add such capability, please consider contributing your changes back for the benefit of other clubs.